semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem create dashbord [name]
 ```

-Should you wish to learn more about creating new resources, you can visit the following pages of Semaphore 2.0 documentation:
+Should you wish to learn more about creating new resources, you can visit the following Semaphore 2.0 documentation reference pages:
 the [Secrets YAML reference](https://docs.semaphoreci.com/reference/secrets-yaml-reference/),
 the [Dashboard YAML reference](https://docs.semaphoreci.com/reference/dashboards-yaml-reference/),
 the [Jobs YAML reference](https://docs.semaphoreci.com/reference/jobs-yaml-reference/)